 Keep a calendar for all to see.
 There are so many events in December and having everyone aware of what fun things are coming up is not only fun but important.
 Calendars are so easy to find and print for free.
 I found some festive ones for the month of December here.

-4. Do a Bucket List
+4. Create a Bucket List

 Write a bucket list that everyone can see.
 Celebrate the little things.
 Schedule each item on your calendar so you know your expectations are realistic.
 Write everything down!
 Driving around to see Christmas lights and shopping for sibling gifts go on our list.
 It helps us to recognize all the fun special things we get to do.